<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 What's the Next Step?

-Determine if you should take the COP Pension as a Lump Sum or Annuity.
+Determine if you should take the ConocoPhillips Pension as a Lump Sum or Annuity.

 Do you understand how and why interest rates affect your pension payment decision?

-• Use the "Retirekit" to understand cash flow, interest rates, and explore which pension option might be the best fit for you during retirement.
+• Use the "Retirekit" to model cash flow, run interest rate scenarios, and explore which pension option might be the best fit for you during retirement.

-• As you get closer to your retirement date, contact a COP focused advisor at The Retirement Group and also read the applicable SPD Summary to start your retirement process.
+• As you get closer to your retirement date, contact a ConocoPhillips-focused advisor at The Retirement Group and be sure to read the applicable SPD Summary to start your retirement process.

-• COP will need you to provide documents that show proof of birth, marriage, divorce, Social Security number, etc., for you and your spouse/legally recognized partner.
+• ConocoPhillips will need you to provide documents that show proof of birth, marriage, divorce, Social Security number, etc., for you and your spouse/legally recognized partner.

-• COP has Beneficiary Designation online to make updates to your beneficiary designations, if applicable to your pension program.
+• ConocoPhillips has an online Beneficiary Designation functionality that allows you to make updates to your beneficiary designations, if applicable to your pension program.
 Please read your SPD for more details.

 Lump-Sum vs. Annuity: How to decide?

-ConocoPhillips employees in your state who are eligible for a pension are often offered the choice of whether to actually take the pension payments for life or receive a lump-sum dollar amount for the “equivalent” value of the pension.
-The idea is that you could then take the money, roll it over to an IRA, invest it, and generate your own cash flows by taking systematic withdrawals throughout retirement from ConocoPhillips.
+ConocoPhillips employees in your state who are eligible for a pension are often given the choice to either receive pension payments for life or take a lump sum dollar amount for the “equivalent” value of the pension.
+The idea for those who choose a lump sum is that you could then take the money, roll it over to an IRA, invest it, and generate your own cash flows that enable you to take systematic withdrawals following your retirement from ConocoPhillips.

 Annuity-Product-1024x546-removebg-preview-1

-Ultimately, your decision will depend on what kind of return must be generated on that lump-sum to replicate the payments of the annuity.
-After all, if it would only take a return of 1% to 2% on your lump-sum to create the same pension cash flows for a lifetime, there is a smaller risk that you will outlive the lump-sum after leaving ConocoPhillips, even if you withdraw from it for life.
-However, if the pension payments can only be replaced with a higher and much riskier rate of return, there is, in turn, a greater risk those returns won’t manifest and you could run out of money.
+Ultimately, your decision will depend on what kind of return must be generated on a lump sum to replicate the payments of the annuity.
+After all, if a return of only 1% to 2% on your lump sum can create the same lifetime cash flow you'd see with an annuity, you're at less risk of outliving the lump sum after leaving ConocoPhillips, even if you withdraw from it for life.
+However, if the pension payments can only be matched by earning a much higher and possibly riskier rate of return, there is a greater risk those returns won’t manifest and you could run out of money.

 Interest Rates and Life Expectancy

-In many defined benefit plans, like the COP pension plan, current and future retirees are offered a lump-sum payout or a monthly pension benefit.
-Sometimes these plans have billions of dollars worth of unfunded pension liabilities, and in order to get the liability off the books, the company offers a lump-sum.
+In many defined benefit plans, like the COP pension plan, current and future retirees are asked to choose between a lump sum payout or a monthly pension benefit.
+Sometimes these plans have billions of dollars worth of unfunded pension liabilities, and to get the liability off the books, the company offers only a lump sum.

-Depending on life expectancy, the initial lump-sum is typically less money than regular pension payments over a normal retirement timeframe.
-However, most individuals that opt for the lump-sum plan to invest the majority of the proceeds, as most of the funds aren't needed immediately after retirement.
+Depending on your life expectancy, the initial lump sum is often less money than regular pension payments over a normal retirement timeframe.
+However, individuals who opt for the lump sum typically plan to invest the majority of the proceeds, as most of the funds aren't needed immediately after retirement.

 Something else to keep in mind is that current interest rates, as well as your life expectancy at retirement, have an impact on annuity payout options of defined benefit pension plans.
 Lump sum payouts are typically higher in a low interest rate environment.
 Lump sums decrease in a rising interest rate environment.

 Additionally, projected pension lump sum benefits for active employees will often decrease as an employee ages and their life expectancy decreases.
-This is can potentially be a detriment of continuing to work, so it is important that you run your pension numbers often and thoroughly understand the timing issues.
-Other factors such as income requirements, need for survivor benefits, and tax liabilities often dictate the decision to take the lump-sum over the annuity option on the pension.
+This can potentially be a detriment of continuing to work, so it is important to run your pension numbers often and thoroughly understand the timing issues.
+Other factors, such as income requirements, need for survivor benefits, and tax liabilities, often dictate the decision to take the lump sum over the annuity option on the pension.

 Interest Rates and your Pension Decision